-Did you know that time of day might actually have an effect on how the body responds to nutrition, exercise and even social interactions.
+Did you know that time of day might actually have an effect on how the body responds to nutrition, exercise and even social interactions?

-The brief overview:
+The brief overview is this:

 Knowing if you are a night owl or an early bird is critical for timing of training, nutrition and general health.
 If you think you are a night owl, listen to your body and train later in the day, rather than dragging yourself out of bed first thing in the morning.
 It might actually be causing you more stress.